Loader

 Backgrounder

-The Squamish Lil’wat Cultural Centre (SLCC) embodies the spirit of partnership between two unique Nations who wish to preserve, grow and share their traditional cultures.
+The Squamish Lil’wat Cultural Centre (SLCC) in Whistler embodies the spirit of partnership between two unique Nations who wish to preserve, grow and share their traditional cultures.
 It stands as a testimony to their proud heritage – from time immemorial to the present.
 Located on six forested acres along Fitzsimmons Creek in Whistler’s Upper Village, the SLCC provides visitors with the opportunity to explore the heritage and living culture of the Squamish and Lil’wat First Nations.

 The SLCC was established through the partnerships forged in preparing to host the world during the 2010 Winter Games.
 The Squamish and Lil’wat Nations represented two of the four Host First Nations which sat on the organizing committee for the 2010 Winter Games.
 Their participation in this effort led to discussions with key Olympic sponsors such as Bell Canada and RBC whose support made it possible to construct this architectural masterpiece.
 Today, the SLCC is operated and partially funded by the Squamish and Lil’wat Nations; the majority of funding is earned through daily operations and supplemented by grants and donations.